 - Applicants for a Chancellor’s International Scholarship must also be applying for a PhD at the University of Warwick to begin in October 2019;

 - Students currently enrolled on a PhD or MPhil/PhD at the University of Warwick may apply in their first year of registration only;

 - Applicants must expect to be ‘overseas’ students for fees purposes, but there is no other nationality criteria;

 - Applicants may be from any discipline at Warwick.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

 How to Apply: All applicants should read the ‘Guidance notes for applicants’ carefully before completing the application form.

-2. If you are in the first year of your PhD or applied before 1st August 2018 and would like to be considered for this Scholarship to fund the remainder of your studies please complete the Single Scholarship Application form.
+2. If you are in the first year of your PhD or applied before 1st August 2018 and would like to be considered for this application to fund the remainder of your studies please complete the Single application form.